rjray/notebook/writing/clojure-tsp.md

 ## Epilogue: Post-AoC 2023

-Though I started the first draft of this well prior to the start of the 2023 Advent of Code, I'm putting the final polish on it just after Christmas Day, after completing the 2023 series of puzzles.
+Though I started the first draft of this well prior to the start of the 2023 Advent of Code, I'm putting the final polish on it a few days after Christmas after completing the 2023 series of puzzles.

 My code from the Coursera series came into play this year, as well.
 For the Day